 Whether you’re working as part of a team in your company or studying with a group to prepare for an exam, working with others can be more effective than working on your own.
 Communicating ideas to others helps reinforce those ideas internally, and the exchange of ideas helps the group as a whole perform better than the sum of its parts could perform individually.
 With technology and communication, the modern economy creates opportunities that we can’t even imagine.
 AirBnB, Uber, Unix, Intuit, Xero, HubDoc, Receipt Bank, YouTube, Amazon, Shopify and many more organizations all use collaboration to create opportunities that previously did not exist.

-When I was just starting off, I took a lot of inspiration from a lot of sources.
+When I was starting off, I took a lot of inspiration from many sources.
 Perhaps the most inspiring when it came to collaboration was Joi Ito and the success he’s had with the Safecast project (blog.safecast.org).
-In summary, following the Fukushima disaster, he found that information about the repercussions of the event was not flowing fast enough, and could not be verified – so he did something about it.
+In summary, following the Fukushima disaster, he found that information about the event’s repercussions was not flowing fast enough and could not be verified.
+So he did something about it.
 Below is the TED Talk that inspired me:

-When you collaborate, you are able gain the knowledge of the people you’re working with in addition to your own.
-People are able to work together on a project at the same time and and develop ideas and strategies that might not appear individually.
-Communicating using tools such as Skype or Google Hangouts and combining that with an effective sharing system such as Google Drive, Smart Vault or Microsoft One Drive ensures people are on the same page, and if you manage meetings and expectations well, projects can proceed quite quickly and the outcomes can be even more effective than originally imagined.
+When you collaborate, you gain the knowledge of the people you’re working with in addition to your own.
+People can work together on a project at the same time and develop ideas and strategies that might not appear individually.
+Communicating using tools such as Skype or Google Hangouts and combining that with an effective sharing system such as Google Drive, Smart Vault, or Microsoft One Drive ensures people are on the same page.
+If you manage meetings and expectations well, projects can proceed quite quickly, and the outcomes can be even more effective than originally imagined.